Culture-404/Syn_Inquisition/readme.md

 # Commit Syn(dication)
 Blaspheme their god!
 Defile their idols!
 COMMIT SYN!

-Learn coding, developer operations, and web site optimization (SEO, UI, and Performance) and combat the gods of Woke Tyrants through the power of ~~Journalism~~ Inquisition!
+Learn coding, developer operations, and website optimization (SEO, UI, and Performance) and combat the gods of Woke Tyrants through the power of ~~Journalism~~ Inquisition!

 ## Help restore ethics in journalism!